BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Resolution, directly or indirectly, to develop or improve a similar or competing product or service.

 ####  60\.
-Amazon SageMaker
+Amazon SageMaker AI

-**60.1.**  You are responsible for providing legally adequate privacy notices to End Users of your products or services that use Amazon SageMaker (including End Users in your private workforce when using Amazon SageMaker Ground Truth) and obtaining all necessary consents from such End Users.
+**60.1.**  You are responsible for providing legally adequate privacy notices to End Users of your products or services that use Amazon SageMaker AI (including End Users in your private workforce when using Amazon SageMaker Ground Truth) and obtaining all necessary consents from such End Users.

 **60.2.** Your use of the NVIDIA Corporation’s software, toolkits and drivers is subject to the terms and conditions of the [NVIDIA Cloud End User License Agreement](https://s3.amazonaws.com/EULA/NVidiaEULAforAWS.pdf).

-**60.3.** Amazon SageMaker is not intended for use in, or in association with, the operation of any hazardous environments or critical systems that may lead to serious body injury or death or cause environmental or property damage, and you are solely responsible for liability that may arise in connection with any such use.
+**60.3.** Amazon SageMaker AI is not intended for use in, or in association with, the operation of any hazardous environments or critical systems that may lead to serious body injury or death or cause environmental or property damage, and you are solely responsible for liability that may arise in connection with any such use.

 **60.4.** When using the public workforce of Amazon SageMaker Ground Truth:
 (a) you may not provide datasets that contain protected health information,